Energy Performance Indicator

 Cooling degree data can be downloaded from the following websites:

 The tool identifies key variables affecting facility energy performance and calculates a modeled consumption based on the independent variables selected for regression.
 The tool outputs metrics required for both the SEP and Better Plants Program.
 The tool calculates SEnPIs, cumulative improvement, annual improvement, and normalized energy savings for the SEP Program.
+Other optional outputs include cost savings and avoided CO2 emissions.
 Metrics for the Better Plants Program are formatted in a manner consistent with the Better Plants Annual Reporting form, which allows for the data to be easily entered into the online reporting form.
 For the Better Plants Program, the tool calculates the following fields required for the annual report:

 - Total Baseline Primary Energy Consumed (MMBtu/year)